SuperOfficeDocs/superoffice-docs/docs/onsite/crm-server/iis-web-server/prepare.md

 ![Allow unspecified CGI modules][img4]

-If you do not want to **Allow unspecified CGI modules** it is also possible to use “Add...” to add each CGI file separately.
+If you do not want to **Allow unspecified CGI modules** it is also possible to use "Add..." to add each CGI file separately.
 This, however, requires you to make sure any new CGI files from Customer Service is added here.

 6. Click **Add...**, navigate to the *\[Service installation\]\\www\\scripts* folder and add one by one all .exe files in this folder.
 For each write some description and tick **Allow extension path** to execute.